-7) Cargo Racks
+7) Cargo Racks and Bed

-Cargo racks are convenient for carrying equipment and various other cargo.
+The cargo racks and bed are convenient for carrying equipment and various other cargo.
 They must never be used to carry a passenger.

-- 1. Front cargo rack - 2.
-Rear cargo rack
+- 1. Front cargo rack

+- 2. Rear cargo rack

+- 3. Rear cargo bed

-- Never carry a passenger on a cargo rack. - Cargo must never interfere with the drivers line of sight or affect his ability to properly steer the vehicle. - Do not overload the vehicle. - Always ensure all cargo is properly secured and does not extend out pass the racks.
+- Never carry a passenger on a cargo rack or bed. - Cargo must never interfere with the drivers line of sight or affect his ability to properly steer the vehicle. - Do not overload the vehicle. - Always ensure all cargo is properly secured and does not extend out pass the racks or bed.